Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers

-\paragraph{\textit{APIGraph} and \textit{Transcendent} Dataset} Our work begins with a motivational example of two state-of-the-art datasets, \textit{APIGraph}~\cite{apigraph_paper} and \textit{Transcendent}~\cite{barbero2022transcending}.
-While they are not the only Android Malware datasets available, we picked them according to their popularity and quality.
-Of the X papers we reviewed from top conferences and workshops in the past 5 years, we found X papers that used the \textit{Transcendent} dataset.
-We also noticed many of the papers sampled their own dataset, suggesting there is a lack of consistency in the datasets used in our community.
-To enable us to compare datasets within the same time frame.
-We picked \textit{APIGraph}, a well established dataset that was used in the state-of-the-art android malware classifier~\cite{chen2023continuous} and overlaps with \transcend.
-Both these datasets help us highlight issues with how datasets are being curated for Android Malware detection.
+\paragraph{\textit{APIGraph} and \textit{Transcendent} Datasets} Our hypotheses originate from a motivational example concerning two state-of-the-art datasets, \textit{APIGraph}~\cite{apigraph_paper} and \textit{Transcendent}~\cite{barbero2022transcending}.
+Of the 527 papers we reviewed in~\autoref{sec:prevalence}, we found 2 papers published in top conferences that use them.
+We also noticed that many of the papers sampled their own dataset, suggesting a lack of consistency in the datasets used in the scientific literature.

-\paragraph{App Markets dataset} In~\autoref{sec:factor-app-markets} we collected 15,000 goodware and 15,000 malware samples for each \googleplay and Third party app markets through \androzoo, resulting in a total of 60,000 samples.
-We then combined them to create 6 different datset configurations detailed in \autoref{tab:data_market_split}.
+\paragraph{App Markets dataset} In~\autoref{sec:factor-app-markets} we collected 15,000 goodware and 15,000 malware samples for each \googleplay and third-party app markets through \androzoo, resulting in a total of 60,000 samples.
+We then combined them to create 6 different dataset configurations detailed in \autoref{tab:data_market_split}.